Jeroen-DeMeester/knowledge-graphs-vocab/index.md

 - `jdm:knows` – Indicates that a person knows another person
 - `jdm:worksAt` – Indicates the organization where a person works
 - `jdm:hobby` – A hobby or leisure activity of a person
 - `jdm:website` – The website of a person or organization

+### External vocabularies
+This vocabulary uses or aligns with external vocabularies, e.g.:
+- mnh:human, mnh:name, mnh:knows from [Minh Tran's vocabulary](https://minhphtran.github.io/knowledge-graphs-vocab/vocab#)

 ### Vocabulary file
 You can download or view the full vocabulary [here](vocab.ttl).

 ### Data file
-You can download or view the full dataset [here](data.ttl), containing instances of persons, organizations, and their relationships:
+You can download or view the full dataset [here](data.ttl), containing instances of persons, organizations, and their relationships.